finopsfoundation/kpis/waste-sensors/README.md

 Let's say we have two m4.xlarge running in an account.
 There are no discounts, fees, or prepayment products in effect.
 An m4.xlarge cost $0.20/hr and an m5.xlarge costs $0.192/hr.
 The total monthly spend on EC2 in the account is 2 * $0.20 * 24 * 30.5 = $292.80.
 The savings opportunity is 2 * ( $0.20 - 0.192 ) * 24 * 30.5 = $11.712.
 The waste percentage is $11.712 / $292.80 = 4%.

 If we migrate only one m4.xlarge to m5.xlarge we get a new total monthly spend on EC2 in the account of $0.20 * 24 * 30.5 + $0.192 * 24 * 30.5 = $286.944.
 The new savings opportunity is now ( $0.20 - 0.192 ) * 24 * 30.5 = $5.856.
 The new waste percentage is now $5.856 / $286.944 = 2.04%.

+## Waste Goal

+Specific goals can be set across the organization using Waste KPIs.
+For example a good starting point is to target a Waste Percentage of 5 percent or less for all workloads in the cloud.
+These goals can be further customized by tags like account, application, business unit etc.

+## Waste Tracking

+The performance of workloads toward Waste Goals can be tracked over time.
+For example the monthly Waste Percentage over the last 12 months can be graphed in conjunction with the target Waste Goal.
+This allows discussion of trending over time rather than being limited to a snapshot in time.

+## Waste Exceptions

+Occasionally it may be necessary to grant certain workloads an exception from waste sensor tracking.
+For example Cassandra clusters are not easily auto scaled and a temporary exception for e.g. 12 months may be appropriate until the team can migrate to a more cloud native workload.
+These exceptions should be tracked separately to provide leadership visibility into what is currently exempt and needs to be optimized at a later time.